 Hashirama sighed and caved in on himself once again.
 Mito shook her head.

 "I feel like I'm dreaming," she said.
 "Even on the battlefield, I was afraid you wouldn't help me when we found Madara," she said to Hashirama.
 "I'm glad I was wrong."

 "Speaking of the battle," Madara said, eager to change the subject and looking around to make sure no one was listening to their conversation.
 "That monster got away."

 Mito and Hashirama sobered.

 "I wonder where it went?"
 Mito asked.
 "Or if it will be back anytime soon?"

 Madara narrowed his visible eye.
 "That reminds me.
 You seem to know quite a bit about the Kyuubi.
-I think you better tell us everything you know."
+Out with it, Hashirama.
+Tell us everything you know."

 Hashirama sighed.
-"Right, I guess I should.
-We are on neutral ground, after all, so I'm sure you won't take this information and use it against me in the future or anything, right?"
+"Right, I guess I probably should.
+We're on neutral ground, after all, so I'm sure you won't take this information and use it against me in the future or anything, right?"

 "You've got one eye right now, buddy.
-You couldn't beat a chicken."
+You couldn't beat a piñata."

 Mito put a hand each on Madara's and Hashirama's chests.
 "Please, both of you."